Conference & Pricing FAQ

 Academic/Govt Rate/Promotional Codes

-I am a real life practicing doctor or health care professional, and no one will pay for me to come to this conference.
+I am a real life practicing doctor or health care professional, and no one will pay for me to come to the Health 2.0 Annual Fall conference/ Health 2.0 Europe.
 What are my options and do you have CME?

-We do two things for you.
-First on the Sunday before the main conference we run a Doctors 2.0 pre-conference.
-This is free to all clinicians and we are this year awarding CME credits.
-On the sign up form you’ll find that we are offering full-time practicing physicians (but not those representing a large health care organization, tech company, consulting company, etc) free entry to the conference.
-Please check the appropriate box and we’ll get back to you about a code to sign up for a free pass.
-Applications for this pass have closed.
+Before the main conference, we run a Doctors 2.0 pre-conference.
+This is free to all clinicians, however, this year we will not be offering CME credits.
+Applications will open in May and you’ll find that we are offering full-time practicing physicians (but not those representing a large health care organization, tech company, consulting company, etc.) free entry to the entire conference.

-We do two things for you.
-First on the Sunday before the main conference we allow patients to run a session we call Patients 2.0.
-This is free to all patients and caregivers (and any humans who may ever become one).
-On the sign up form you’ll find that we are offering patients and caregivers (but not those representing a large health care organization, tech company, consulting company, etc) free entry to the conference.
-Please check the appropriate box and we’ll get back to you about a code to sign up for a free pass.
-Applications for this pass have closed.
+We offer full conference passes to patients and care-givers to our Annual Fall Conference in Santa Clara, CA and our Annual Conference in Europe.
+Patients run a session we call Patients 2.0, which is free to all patients and caregivers (and any humans who may ever become one).
+On the sign-up form which will be available in June, you’ll find that we are offering patients and caregivers (but not those representing a large health care organizations, tech company, consulting companies, etc.) free entry to the entire conference. **Patient free access passes are only available for the Annual Fall Conference, International Health 2.0 Conferences, and pass quantities may vary according to venue capacity/ regulations**

-I would like to attend but work for a start up, unfunded OR newly launched company.
+I would like to attend a Health 2.0 event but work for a start up, unfunded OR newly launched company.
 What are my options?

 We are happy to help out as many start-up companies as possible.
-We ask that you complete this form and we will get back to you closer to the conference date.
-This process does take time since we go through each application on a case by case basis but, we will get back to everyone, either way, shortly before the conference.
-There is no deadline for submission, but we have a limited amount of discounted passes and encourage you to apply as soon as possible.
-NOTE: We are in general offering this rate to companies that are pre-revenue and not well funded.
-If you just raised $5m+ this probably doesn’t cover you.
-FINAL NOTE: We are no longer offering this rate.
+We go through each application on a case by case basis but, we will get back to everyone, either way, at least 24 hours once the start-up application is submitted.
+There is no deadline for submission, however we have a limited amount of discounted passes and encourage you to apply as soon as possible.
+Startup rate applications are found on the registration websites for each of the conferences here.

-I’d love to come but I’m a student/ my dog ate my checkbook/ I’m looking for a job & have already maxxed out my credit cards: can I volunteer and work at the conference?
+I’d love to come but I’m a student/ my dog ate my checkbook/ I’m looking for a job & have already maxed out my credit cards… can I volunteer and work at the conference?

 Please email email@example.com.
 We’re very nice people and do what we can to help.